 Do You Need To Preheat A Microwave Convection Oven Or Fan oven?

 YES!
-Microwave convection oven, also known as Fan oven, also needs to preheated before baking.
+Microwave convection oven, also known as Fan oven, also needs to be preheated before baking.

 Can We Keep Metal In Microwave Convection Oven?

-Here, I would like to share very important thing with you and that is when in the convection mode, microwave behaves just like an OTG.
-Therefore in convection mode, you can keep aluminium/steel/iron vessels in it.
-Remember, in the microwave but only on convection mode.
+Here, I would like to share a very important thing with you and that is when in the convection mode, the microwave behaves just like an OTG.
+Therefore in convection mode, you can keep aluminum/steel/iron vessels in it.
+Remember, in the microwave but only in convection mode.

 For example, the recipe says, preheat oven to 200 degrees C. Your microwave takes about 5 minutes or less to pre-heat as compared to the 10-15 minutes in an OTG.
 So you can pre-heat the microwave even when you are just 5 minutes away from getting your cookie dough/ cake batter ready.